Foxyf76Distilled/BlackJack/README.md

 # BlackJack
-Basic blackjack game made in JavaFX
+Basic blackjack game made in JavaFX, including a betting system for both CPU and User.